iotaledger/hornet/documentation/docs/getting_started/using_docker_compose.md

 `docker-compose up -d`

-You can find more details on how to configure Hornet in the [post installation](../post_installation/post_installation.md) section.
+You can find more details on how to configure Hornet in the [post installation](https://wiki.iota.org/hornet/post_installation) section.

 ## Build Your Own Image Using Docker Compose

-:::info
+:::note

 Follow this step only if you want to run Hornet via Docker Compose.

 :::

 If you are using any architecture other than `amd64/x86_64`, you should edit the `docker-compose.yml` file and set the correct architecture where noted.